4. Penalties¶

 Keep in Mind: If White Jammer had not immediately left the track, they should be penalized.

 Red Jammer is on their second trip through the Pack, having passed no White Blockers.
-Before Red Jammer can pass any opponent, White Pivot forces Red Jammer out of bounds across the apex.
+Before Red Jammer can pass any opponent, White Pivot forces Red Jammer Out of Bounds across the apex.
 Red Jammer, while down, slides back in behind White Pivot.
 White Blocker skates clockwise behind Red Jammer.
-Red Jammer stands, completely in bounds and starts skating forward.
+Red Jammer stands, completely In Bounds and starts skating forward.

 Outcome: Red Jammer is penalized.

 Rationale: Skaters cannot reestablish their position on the track while down.
-Despite being completely in bounds, the downed Red Jammer did not reestablish their in bounds position until they were upright and not immediately exiting the track.
-White Blocker had superior position to Red Jammer when Red Jammer left the track, so Red Jammer cannot gain superior position due to their out of bounds status.
+Despite being completely In Bounds, the downed Red Jammer did not reestablish their In Bounds position until they were upright and not immediately exiting the track.
+White Blocker had superior position to Red Jammer when Red Jammer left the track, so Red Jammer cannot gain superior position due to their Out of Bounds status.

-Immediately after the Jam start, White Jammer blocks Red Jammer out of bounds.
+Immediately after the Jam start, White Jammer blocks Red Jammer Out of Bounds.
 The Pack remains stopped while White Jammer skates clockwise around the track.
-Red Jammer remains out of bounds.
+Red Jammer remains Out of Bounds.
 White Jammer approaches the front of the Pack and legally passes the Star to White Pivot.
 Red Jammer re-enters the track behind the Pack, and ahead of both the new and former White Jammers.

 Outcome: No penalty.

-Rationale: When out of bounds, Skaters must reenter the track without improving their position relative to other Skaters.
+Rationale: When Out of Bounds, Skaters must reenter the track without improving their position relative to other Skaters.
 Because the new White Jammer did not earn position on Red Jammer, Red Jammer did not need to reenter behind the new White Jammer.
 The former White Jammer, becoming a Blocker, is considered to be far ahead of Red Jammer (like all the other Blockers).

-Red Jammer passes all members of the Pack except for White Pivot, who forces Red Jammer out of bounds on the inside of the track.
-While Red Jammer is out of bounds, White Pivot skates clockwise behind the stopped Pack and past Red Jammer.
-Red Jammer takes several skating strides while out of bounds, counterclockwise, but reenters the track ahead of the Engagement Zone.
+Red Jammer passes all members of the Pack except for White Pivot, who forces Red Jammer Out of Bounds on the inside of the track.
+While Red Jammer is Out of Bounds, White Pivot skates clockwise behind the stopped Pack and past Red Jammer.
+Red Jammer takes several skating strides while Out of Bounds, counterclockwise, but reenters the track ahead of the Engagement Zone.

 Outcome: No penalty.

-Rationale: When out of bounds to the inside of the track, Skaters may skate in any direction to return to the track.
+Rationale: When Out of Bounds to the inside of the track, Skaters may skate in any direction to return to the track.
 By re-entering the track ahead of the Engagement Zone, rather than being penalized, Red Jammer is considered to be entering to the rear of the Engagement Zone, behind the Pack and White Pivot.

 4.2.3.
 Interfering with the Flow of the Game¶